Learn to demonstrate the value of intelligent content and content marketing ROI inside the organization.

 Content, Data, and ROI

 Data is the microscopic level of content.
 Data with context becomes information.
 Information that is actionable becomes knowledge.
-Knowledge that is paired with experience and in relationship with other knowledge becomes intelligence, and intelligence that is mapped against a large field and subjected to pattern recognition and statistical probability becomes cognition.
-At a cosmological level we have wisdom.
+Knowledge that is paired with experience and in relationship to other knowledge becomes intelligence, and intelligence that is mapped against a large field and subjected to pattern recognition and statistical probability becomes cognition.
+At a cosmological level, we have wisdom.

 Robots are also responsible for repackaging information and delivering it to humans.
 It’s an amplifying circle—generating impressions creates engagement, which stimulates robot understanding of content, which then provides answers to humans, creates more impressions and ultimately drives significant value in an enterprise.

 Content is also valuable to the extent that it influences human awareness, intelligence and behavior.
 The more interaction, the more likely that content can create influence.
 Content actually becomes more valuable as a result of human and robot impressions.

 This is the reason that content needs to be a balance sheet asset and why it’s vital that CFOs and CMOs understand this.
 Content has the ability to deliver more return than the investment that went into it.
 That which can be invested in, that delivers an ongoing return, is an asset, and it needs to be valued as such by the business.

 "Impressions are enabled by structure and driven by content reuse, and content reuse drives ROI and reduces the cost of asset production, delivery and distribution."

 is not the destination, however; it’s the road to our customers through our distribution channels.
 Ultimately, we care about customers and their experiences.
 To reach humans and robots, published content must be intelligent and adaptable to multiple contexts, channels and platforms.
 How we get there is intelligent content, and content engineering